dream-lab/iot-school/common/setup/pi_setup/README.md

 1. SETUP PROXY:
 	a.
-Put 10proxy file in '/etc/apt/apt.conf.d/' folder.
+Put '10proxy' file(obtained while following previous instructions) in '/etc/apt/apt.conf.d/' folder.
 If file is not present create one.

 	Content: